wangziqi2013/wangziqi2013.github.io/_posts/2019-01-09- black-box-concurrent-data-structures-for-numa-architectures.markdown

 the locally stored consistent instance of the data structure.
 We next describe how NR optimizes read-only operations using reader-writer lock and local read possibilities.

+With read-only optimization, the reader-writer lock replaces the mutex as the way of providing protection to the local instance.
+Read-only threads do not add their entries into either the local or the global log.
+Instead, they acquire the mutex in reader mode, and proceed to access the data structure.
+Multiple reader threads can exist at the same time for increased parallelism.
+One